 Angeli Mehta peels the lid off the commitment by Britain’s biggest supermarkets and brands to create a circular economy for plastics by 2025 and finds that huge barriers will need to be overcome

 From coffee cups to tea bags, commitments on plastics have been coming thick and fast in response to public disquiet about marine litter.
-Last week, some of the UK’s biggest supermarkets made headlines by signup up to a pledge to cut plastic packaging waste.
+Some of the UK’s biggest supermarkets recently made headlines by signup up to a pledge to cut plastic packaging waste.

 The UK Plastic Pact, a collaboration between 68 retailers, brands, makers of packaging and waste and recycling companies, set a voluntary target for all plastics packaging to be either reusable, recyclable or compostable by 2025.